CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Experiments

 \subsection{Dataset}

 This study made use of a total of 8881 digital fundus images in the experiments, all of which were collected by Shenzhen SiBright Co., Ltd. (Shenzhen, Guangdong, China).
 They were randomly divided into three non-overlapped subsets, one with 7081 images for training, one with 600 images for validation, and one with 1200 images for testing.
-All images in the dataset were graded once by a group of four retinal technicians (denoted as $G_1$, $G_2$, $G_3$, and $G_4$), who were trained for at least six months for OC and OD identification before grading.
+All images in the dataset were graded once by a group of four retinal technicians (denoted as $G_1$, $G_2$, $G_3$, and $G_4$), who were trained at least six months for OC and OD identification before grading.
 During grading, the retinal technicians were required to provide the boundaries of both OC and OD, the corresponding masks of which were used as ground truth for fully supervised training in the experiments.
 The tight bounding box labels were converted from the boundaries of OC and OD, which were used as ground truth for weakly supervised training in the experiments.
+Taking four fundus images as examples, we show boundaries of OC and OD provided by retinal technicians in Figure \ref{fig:dataset_examples}(a), their corresponding masks of OC and OD for supervised learning in Figures \ref{fig:dataset_examples}(b) and \ref{fig:dataset_examples}(c), and their corresponding tight bounding box labels of OC and OD for weakly supervised learning in Figure \ref{fig:dataset_examples}(d).